-- A. One who has been hired for a classified position but who has completed less than six (6) months continuous service (or a longer period when required by state or federal certification standards or when the probationary period is extended by the City). - B. All police officers must serve a twelve (12) month probationary period (or longer when required for state or federal certification or when the probationary period is extended by the City). - Probationary employees may be disciplined or dismissed at any time during the probationary period in the sole discretion of the City.
-During the initial probationary period, the employee serves "at will" and may be dismissed at any time for any reason at the City's sole discretion. - D. Fringe benefits and seniority shall accrue during the probationary period.
+- A. One who has been hired for a classified position but who has completed less than six (6) months continuous service (or a longer period when required by state or federal certification standards or when the probationary period is extended by the City).
+In the event an employee is promoted or laterally transferred during their probationary period, the probationary period does not restart. - B. All police officers must serve a twelve (12) month probationary period (or longer when required for state or federal certification or when the probationary period is extended by the City). - C. Probationary employees may be disciplined or dismissed at any time during the probationary period in the sole discretion of the City.
+During the initial

+- probationary period, the employee serves "at will" and may be dismissed at any time for any reason at the City's sole discretion. - D. Fringe benefits and seniority shall accrue during the probationary period.
 The probationary period may be extended by mutual agreement of the City and Union.